FDio/csit/docs/report/vpp_performance_tests/csit_release_notes.rst

 #.
 VPP PERFORMANCE TESTS

-   - **Intel Xeon 2n-skx, 3n-skx and 2n-clx testbeds**: VPP performance
-     test data is not included in this report version.
-This is due to the lower performance and behaviour inconsistency of these systems following the upgrade of processor microcode packages (skx ucode 0x2000064, clx ucode 0x500002c), done as part of updating Ubuntu 18.04 LTS kernel version.
+   - **Intel Xeon 2n-skx, 3n-skx testbeds**: VPP performance test data is not included in this report version.
+This is due to the lower performance and behaviour inconsistency of these systems following the upgrade of processor microcode packages (skx ucode 0x2000064), done as part of updating Ubuntu 18.04 LTS kernel version.
 Tested VPP and DPDK applications (L3fwd) are affected.
-Skx and Clx test data will be added in subsequent maintenance report version(s) once the issue is resolved.
+     Skx test data will be added in subsequent maintenance report version(s) once the issue is resolved.
+See :ref:`vpp_known_issues`.

+   - **Intel Xeon 2n-clx testbeds**: VPP performance test data is now included in this report The resolution is to use latest SuperMicro BIOS 3.2 (for X11DPG-QT motherboards used) that upgrades processor microcode to 0x500002c, AND NOT kernel provided ucode package as it does put system into sub-optimal state.
+Subset of 2n-clx VPP tests are failing due to clx system behaviour change:  i) all ip4 tests with xxv710 and avf driver and ii) some cx556a rdma tests.
 See :ref:`vpp_known_issues`.

    - **Service density 2n-skx tests**: Added new NF density tests with IPsec encryption between DUTs.